michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 11. (Now Hiram the king of Tyre had furnished Solomon with cedar trees and fir trees, and with gold, according to all his desire,) that then king Solomon gave Hiram twenty cities in the land of Galilee.

-12. And Hiram came out from Tyre to see the cities which Solomon had given him; and they pleased him not.pleased…: Heb. were not right in his eyes
+12. And Hiram came out from Tyre to see the cities which Solomon had given him; and they pleased him not.

 13. And he said, What cities are these which thou hast given me, my brother?
-And he called them the land of Cabul unto this day.Cabul: that is, displeasing, or, dirty
+And he called them the land of Cabul unto this day.

 14. And Hiram sent to the king sixscore talents of gold.